-In November 2022, the Compensation Committee met to discuss executive officer compensation and recommended salary increases for each of the NEOs effective January 1, 2023.
-In determining that salary increases were appropriate, the Compensation Committee noted the escalating cost of living due to inflation, the job market was extremely competitive, and the NEOs were instrumental in advancing discussions between the Company, its joint venture partner and the Government of Mongolia relating to the Company's joint venture interest in the Oyu Tolgoi project.
-The Compensation Committee also recommended to the Board that an annual discretionary cash bonus be awarded to each of the NEOs for their work in 2022.
-The Compensation Committee further recommended that the date by which a fundamental transaction must be completed for the purposes of the Special NEO Bonus Pool be extended to December 31, 2023, and the size of the Special NEO Bonus Pool be increased to C\$750,000.
+In November 2022, the Compensation Committee met to discuss executive officer compensation and recommended to the Board salary increases for each of the NEOs effective January 1, 2023, security-based compensation grants (incentive stock options and DSUs), and that an annual discretionary cash bonus be awarded to each of the NEOs for their work in 2022.
+The Compensation Committee also recommended that the date by which a fundamental transaction must be completed for the purposes of the Special NEO Bonus Pool be extended to December 31, 2023, and the size of the Special NEO Bonus Pool be set at C\$750,000.
 The Board adopted and approved the Compensation Committee's recommendations.

 In October 2023, the Compensation Committee retained CGP to update its Executive Compensation Benchmarking and Director Compensation Review to assist the Compensation Committee in its assessment of the adequacy of compensation for the Company's NEOs and non-executive directors.
 CGP benchmarked the compensation arrangements of the Company's NEOs using a job match methodology against a peer group of mining companies developed in consultation with the Compensation Committee.
-The peer group of mining companies was developed having regard to the following criteria: type of asset or interest held by the company; the company's primary listing; market capitalization; revenues; and the complexity of operations and degree of risk faced by the company.
-Only four companies (indicated by an asterisk below) from the peer group developed in 2021 were included.
-CGP and the Compensation Committee determined it was appropriate to exclude companies that were significantly more junior, had assets at a different stage of development compared to the Company's principal asset, or no longer had comparable market capitalization.
-The following companies are in the peer group developed by CGP in consultation with the Compensation Committee:
+The peer group of mining companies was developed having regard to the following criteria: type of business and stage of asset or interest held by the company; the company's primary listing; market capitalization; revenues; and the complexity of operations and degree of risk faced by the company.